University Hospitals of Derby and Burton NHS Foundation Trust (UHDB) and Chesterfield Royal Hospital NHS…

 There’s a relationship between usability and adoption.
 For example, how often have you downloaded an app on your phone and deleted it 30 seconds later because it’s hard to use?
 At worst, you’ve wasted a little time and a bit of money.
 But there are more severe consequences when EPR software has poor clinician adoption.

 Every EPR project starts with ambitions to improve patient safety and be cost-effective.
 But poor adoption means clinicians revert to incumbent systems or paper.
 As a result, you won’t meet your patient safety improvements, your process efficiencies will not materialise, and therefore the business case for the EPR will fail to balance.

-A recent NHS EPR usability survey
+An NHS EPR usability survey

-A recent survey of more than 1,600 emergency care professionals suggests that good NHS EPR usability can benefit a hospital’s clinical, patient flow, and financial functions.
+A survey of more than 1,600 emergency care professionals suggests that good NHS EPR usability can benefit a hospital’s clinical, patient flow, and financial functions.
 It may actively prevent patient harm too by enforcing clinical safety systems.

 The three pillars of great EPR usability

 There are many characteristics of highly usable NHS EPR software.
 However, the critical aspects that make a massive difference to the clinician’s experience, which then drives adoption, include: